DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

   duplication of effort!
-- The time a certain customer made a deal with your company to better prioritize your product's quality on their difficult-to-work-with platform over your developers' preferred platform.
+- The time a certain customer made a deal with your company to better prioritize your product's quality on their difficult-to-work-with platform.
+Over your developers' preferred platform.
 - Commercial tool is only available in binary form, and installer only speaks "/usr/local".
 - We want to avoid conflicts with OS vendor-provided packages, but also want the benefit of "just works" package installation picking up all required OS dependencies.
-- You need to add support for a new OS distro/version/architecture, but need your tools to work consistently with your existing platforms.
+- You need to add support for a new OS distro/version/architecture, but need your toolchain on the new platform to behave consistently with your existing platform toolchains.

 ### The system has to outlast the original maintainer